China publicly criticises US missile strike on Syria

 President Trump came to the White House selling himself as a dealmaker.
 His idea – taken straight from the cut-and-threat commercial world he has up to now lived in – seems to be to ‘soften up’ his potential adversary by threats and bluster in order to wring concessions from him as he aims for ‘the deal’ which is most advantageous to the US.

 That approach may work in the commercial world.
-As the Chinese have just shown him, and as the Russians are in the process of doing, the world of international diplomacy doesn’t work that way.
+As the Chinese have just shown him, and as the Russians are in the process of showing him, the world of international diplomacy doesn’t work that way.